 IMPORTANT NOTICE REGARDING THE PAYMENT FOR YOUR SURGERY: Not all insurance companies will cover all areas of your care.
 The Steindler Orthopedic Clinic surgeons utilize physician assistants, co-surgeons, and first assistants to perform your surgery.
 You may be responsible for non-covered charges if your insurance company does not cover the use of certain surgical assistants.

-Please feel free to call Steindler Orthopedic Clinic if you have any questions regarding the above information.
+Please call Steindler Orthopedic Clinic if you have any questions about this.

 Important Phone Numbers